spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/02-Homework/Easier-HW.md

 ## Acceptance Criteria

-GIVEN a developer creates a skeletal framework
+GIVEN that a developer creates a skeletal framework

 WHEN building a wireframe